jayrambhia/jayrambhia.github.com/blog/_posts/2012-03-04-the-arch-way.markdown

 I re-installed Arch Linux.
 Did everything as given in the guide.
-Took a lot of help from IRC. #archlinux
+Took a lot of help from IRC. #archlinux.
 Got myself a nice gnome desktop environment running successfully and also an lxde environment for other user.
 The key part for successful installation was **pacman -Syy** and upgrading stuffs.